PlumpMath/processing-pacman/README.md

 ## Map file structure
+The map file is located under data/map.txt, and is a plain text file holding the information of the map and the entity's initial locations.

 First line: The number of columns and rows of cells of the map.
 Make sure to also change the width and height of the window (see line 5 of pacman.pde)